 I don't know if these things are in my imagination or not, but if you can't get your car started after a drain, you may want to check these things.Go to TOP

 Given the C6's unending propensity to have DBS, the PS module really should be standard equipment.
-Even if you've never had DBS yet, take me word for it - you will soon.
-Go out and get your PS module now.
+Even if you've never had DBS yet, you will one day.
+Consider the PS module - but my recommendation is to buy a Battery Bug instead.

 Also, it is absolutely true that if you have discharged your battery just once, that you have permanently damaged it.
 Experts claim that after one discharge, your battery loses 30% of it's ability to hold a charge.
 That means that you'll take it to the dealer, and they'll tell you that you're battery is "fine", and if you drive it every day, the battery will be fine.
 But if you leave the car un-driven for 3 or 4 days, the battery will be dead.
 The PS module will not protect you from a dead battery if the problem is just a weak battery itself.
 So if you have discharged your current battery due to a prior bout of DBS, believe me, cut your losses and order your Optima Yellow Top battery now.